Social Icons

 Directed by Sergio Pablos

 Klaus is an animated Christmas comedy film written and directed by Sergio Pablos in his directorial debut.
-The movie is very fun, good and interesting.
-Sergio Pablos is a Spanish animator and screenwriter best known as the creator of the Despicable Me franchise.
+The movie is fun, entertaining, and genuinely interesting.
+Sergio Pablos, a Spanish animator and screenwriter, is best known as the creator of the Despicable Me franchise.
+This delightful animation, which serves as a fictional origin story for the myth of Santa Claus, is available to watch on Netflix.

-From the name you can guess the tale will be about Santa Claus.
-Then the movie starts with us getting to meet a lazy, good-for-nothing postman named Jesper, who only wants to layabout and enjoy his father’s riches.
+As the name suggests, the story revolves around Santa Claus.
+The movie begins by introducing us to Jesper, a lazy, spoiled postman who only wants to laze around and enjoy his father’s wealth.

-The story behind the tale of Santa Claus in this animation is more than magical it is sensational.
-I really found myself laughing and being so engrossed with how things were happening.
+The story behind this animated tale of Santa Claus is more than magical—it’s truly sensational.
+It had me laughing and completely engrossed in how the events unfolded.

-Here is a movie about one man’s selfish motive ending up pulling together a whole town and how a seed of good deed can grow and spread more good deeds in the weirdest directions.
+This is a movie about how one man’s selfish motives end up uniting an entire town and how a single act of kindness can inspire more good deeds in the most unexpected ways.

 The Adventures of Robin Hood (1938)